sadSader/lua-language-server-wiki/Setting.md

 1. The configuration file specified by the command line `--configpath="config.json"`
 2. `.luarc.json` in your workspace.
-3. The client sends it via LSP
+3. The client sends it via LSP (in VSCode, it is `.vscode/setting.json`)

 The extension will try to load a configuration file in this order.